danielkinpara/RepData_PeerAssessment2/PA2_template.md

 - the impact differences among the North American states;
 - the change of the weather events severity along time;
 - the mitigation of impacts due to a better understanding of the mechanism behind the effect of the weather event over crops and people;
-- the relation between the event duration and frequency and the impacts observerd;
+- the relation between the event's duration and frequency and the impacts observerd;
 - and the recurrence of severe weather events.

 Of course, it's not an exhaustive list of possible studies, but they may present a solid base of longitudinal studies in order to stablish trends for the weather events.
 So, more strategies can be designed to reduce the material and life losses.